flyerbirdy/LDAPS-AD/README.md

 # LDAPS
 Windows AD & Flask with Ldaps

-Using Ldaps to control ad account
+Using Flask & Ldaps to control the ad account.

+Install request.txt then run form.py